aHemanth123/NLP_Telugu_English-Summarizer/README.md

 # NLP_Telugu_English-Summarizer
 Telugu Summarizer and English Summarizer

 This project builds a bilingual summarization system that generates **Telugu abstractive summaries** using **mT5** and provides **English translations** using **NLLB-200**.
 The system is designed for multilingual NLP tasks, especially for low-resource Indian languages.

+# Improvement 1
+Adding Each Stage as a graph

 ---